darwinia-network/darwinia/doc/CONTRIBUTIONS.md

 # Build the debug node with Koi runtime. (for Darwinia and Crab, replace the `koi` with the lowercase chain name)
 ## With cargo-make.
 ### Long version.
-cargo make build-node-koi
+cargo make build-koi
 ### Short version.
-cargo make bnk
+cargo make bk
 ## Without cargo-make.
 cargo build --locked -p darwinia --features koi-runtime